 Colocación de pronombres de complemento

-Object pronouns (direct, indirect, and reflexive) usually precede the verbs they modify.
+Spanish object pronouns (direct, indirect) and reflexive pronouns usually precede the verbs they modify.
 However, in the case of infinitives, gerunds, and affirmative commands, they often get attached to the end of the verb instead.

 |Salió sin verlo.||He left without seeing it.|